emiliensocchi/az-role-watcher/README.md

 Point your favorite RSS reader to [`latest.rss`](https://raw.githubusercontent.com/emiliensocchi/az-role-watcher/main/latest.rss).

 The file is updated every time a change is detected and stays unmodified otherwise.
+This means the date of the **latest commit** to [`latest.rss`](https://raw.githubusercontent.com/emiliensocchi/az-role-watcher/main/latest.rss) corresponds to the **date of the latest addition or removal** in either Azure roles, Entra roles or Microsoft Graph application permissions.

 Note that AzRoleWatcher is run daily around 04:00 AM Central European Time (2:00 AM UTC) to detect changes.

 ## ⚙️ Setting up this project against your own Entra tenant